 For a number of years I have made it a point to keep a reserve, should some occasion come up where I would need money quickly, without disturbing the money that I have in my business.
 There have been a couple occasions when I found it very convenient to go to this fund.

 Thus, I feel that everyone should have a reserve.
-I hope it never happens to you, but the chances are that some day you will need money, and need it badly, and with this thought in view, I started a fund by placing $200.00 in an envelope, with your name on it, when you were married.
+Unless of course, you can get same day emergency loans instead.
+I hope it never happens to you, but the chances are that someday you will need money, and need it badly, and with this thought in view, I started a fund by placing $200.00 in an envelope, with your name on it, when you were married.
 Each year I added something to it, until there is now $1000.00 in the fund.

 Ten years have elapsed since you were married, and this fund is now completed.